Dynamics of Topological Defects in Type-II Superconductors under Gradients of Temperature/Spin Density: Motion of domain wall under temperature gradient

 \section{Motion of domain wall under temperature gradient}

-In this section, we discuss the motion of a domain wall under a temperature gradient in a superconductor with a finite length along the $x$ direction and infinite extensions along the $y$ and $z$ directions.
+In this section, we analyze the dynamics of domain wall under a temperature gradient in a superconductor with a finite length along the $x$ direction and infinite extensions along the $y$ and $z$ directions.
 We use the TDGL and thermal diffusion equations, which constitute a boundary-value problem of coupled differential equations.
 We study the model both numerically and analytically.